robotmannen/OdaClone/README.md

 # OdaClone

 An iOS app clone of the Norwegian online grocery store Oda.
 With the Oda Clone, you can browse through a selection of grocery items and add them to your cart.
-This project was a project for my school assignment an is not for commercial use.
+This project was a project for my school assignment and is not for commercial use.

 ## Overview